nextcloud/documentation/admin_manual/maintenance/manual_upgrade.rst

 The other way is by entering your ``config.php`` file and changing ``'maintenance' => false,`` to ``'maintenance' => true,``.

-1. Back up your existing Nextcloud or ownCloud Server database, data directory, and ``config.php`` file.
+1. Back up your existing Nextcloud Server database, data directory, and ``config.php`` file.
 (See :doc:`backup`.)
 2. Download and unpack the latest Nextcloud Server release (Archive file) from `nextcloud.com/install/`_ into an empty directory outside of your current installation.

    .. note:: To unpack your new tarball, run:
       tar xjf nextcloud-[version].tar.bz2

 3. Stop your Web server.

-4. Rename your current ownCloud or Nextcloud directory, for example ``owncloud-old``.
+4. Rename your current Nextcloud directory, for example ``nextcloud-old``.

-5. Unpacking the new archive creates a new ``Nextcloud`` directory populated with your new server files.
-Copy this directory and its contents to the original location of your old server, for example ``/var/www/``, so that you have ``/var/www/nextcloud``.
+5. Unpacking the new archive creates a new ``nextcloud`` directory populated with your new server files.
+Copy this directory and its contents to the original location of your old server, for example ``/var/www/``, so that once again you have ``/var/www/nextcloud``.

 6. Copy the ``config.php`` file from your old Nextcloud directory to your new Nextcloud directory.

-7. If you keep your ``data/`` directory in your ``owncloud/`` directory, copy it from your old version of Nextcloud to your new ``nextcloud/``.
-If you keep it outside of ``owncloud/`` then you don't have to do anything with it, because its location is configured in your original ``config.php``, and none of the upgrade steps touch it.
+7. If you keep your ``data/`` directory in your ``nextcloud/`` directory, copy it from your old version of Nextcloud to your new ``nextcloud/``.
+If you keep it outside of ``nextcloud/`` then you don't have to do anything with it, because its location is configured in your original ``config.php``, and none of the upgrade steps touch it.